gvergnaud/rx-ease/README.md

 #### Interpolate several properties of an object

 If your Observable emits an object instead of a single number, you can use the `ease` operator to interpolate the values of one or several properties of this object.
-Just pass to `ease` an object of the same shape of the observed value with a config for each property you want to ease.
+Just pass to `ease` an object of the same shape as the observed value with a config for each property you want to ease.

 ```js
 import { fromEvent } from 'rxjs'